Analysis | ‘Nobody likes her’: Trump tries his likability standard for female politicians on Kamala Harris

 “People don’t like her.
 Nobody likes her.
 She could never be the first woman president.
 She could never be.
 That would be an insult to our country,” Trump said Tuesday at a campaign rally in Winston-Salem, N.C.

-The president didn’t say why it would be insulting for Harris to occupy the Oval Office — a position she is not actually running for, although Democratic nominee Joe Biden said it was key that his VP pick be ready for the top job on “Day One.”
-But in his attacks on Harris last month, he used several unflattering adjectives to describe the woman hoping to replace his vice president.
+The president didn’t say why it would be insulting for Harris to occupy the Oval Office — a position she is not actually running for, although Democratic presidential nominee Joe Biden said it was key that his VP pick be ready for the top job on “Day One.”
+But in the president’s attacks on Harris last month, he used several unflattering adjectives to describe the woman hoping to become vice president.

-“She was nasty to a level that was just a horrible thing, the way she was, the way she treated now Justice Kavanaugh.
-And I won’t forget that soon,’ he told reporters.
+“She was nasty to a level that was just a horrible thing, the way she was, the way she treated now-Justice Kavanaugh.
+And I won’t forget that soon," he told reporters.
 “I thought she was the meanest, the most horrible, most disrespectful of anybody in the U.S. Senate."

 “Nobody likes her.”
 'Nasty.”
 “The meanest.”
 “Most disrespectful.”